iNileshW/SantanderFxTest/README.md

 Assumptions:
 1. The FX Feed service is connected
 2. The commission calculation is fed through to test in the project static values are considered
+3. Test Data for ID 113 is false negative test to show null value test fails at this feed

 This is a Java 8 Maven project with Cucumber & JUnit4.
 The project is loaded in Git Repository at: